 Step 3: Choose the Correct Carpet Spotter

-Now that you know what type of carpet you are dealing with and the origin of the stain, you can make a decision on which removal product will be the most effective.
+Now that you know what type of carpet you are dealing with and the origin of the stain, you can make a decision on which commercial cleaning product will be the most effective at removing the stain.

 Pretest the chosen chemical in a small inconspicuous area to ensure carpet compatibility.